learning-zone/javascript-basics/README.md

 var object = new Person("Alex");
 ```

 **g.)
 Singleton pattern**: A Singleton is an object which can only be instantiated one time.
-Repeated calls to its constructor return the same instance and this way one can ensure that they don't accidentally create multiple instances.
+Repeated calls to its constructor return the same instance and this way one can ensure that they don\'t accidentally create multiple instances.

 ```js
 var object = new function() {